refractionPOINT/python-limacharlie/README.md

 statement.
 Using this statement you can combine multiple config files together, making it ideal for the management of complex rule sets and their versioning.

+#### Spot Checks
+`python -m limacharlie.SpotCheck --no-macos --no-linux --tags vip --file c:\\evil.exe`

+Used to perform Organization-wide checks for specific indicators of compromise.
+Available as a custom API `SpotCheck` object or as a module from the command line.
+Supports many types of IoCs like file names, directories, registry keys, file hashes and yara signatures.

+For detailed usage: `python -m limacharlie.SpotCheck --help`

 ### Examples:
 * [Basic Manager Operations](limacharlie/demo_manager.py)
 * [Basic Firehose Operations](limacharlie/demo_firehose.py)